tobyglei/netlify-plugin-21yunbox-deploy-your-site-to-china-edge/readme.md

-# Fix Your Netlify Site in China
+# Deploy Your Netlify Site in China

 This Netlify Build Plugin is developed and powered by [21YunBox][1], and it helps you deploy your site to in-china Edge, and this plugin enables your site to load fast in mainland China.